 Watermeal is the smallest of flowering plants at the size of a grain of sand.
 Unfortunately, it is also among the most difficult to control.
 It is found throughout the United States.

 Almost all of the above information that is true for Duckweed is also true for Watermeal.
 One major exception though is that Watermeal is only listed as “Partially Controlled” on the Sonar product labels.
-What this means is that most of the time these products will control Watermeal, but for whatever reason, sometimes the treatment will be ineffective.
-There is a new product called Clipper that is very effective against Watermeal.
-See the product page for more information on Clipper.
+What this means is that sometimes this product will control Watermeal, but for whatever reason, sometimes the treatment will be ineffective.
+As outlined above Clipper and Propeller mixed with a Surfactant have become the products of choice for Watermeal control.

 Water Hyacinth (Eichhornia crassipes)

 This plant is common in tropical and sub tropical areas of the USA.
 Water Hyacinth grows vigorously in nutrient-rich waters with its thick black roots extending to the bottom or free floating.
 Flowers are bluish to white with yellow centers.
 It is an excellent plant for filtering water and providing fish habitat, but it can quickly take over if not managed.
 In fact, many noxious weed experts consider this one of the most invasive weeds in the world!
 Triploid Grass Carp and Koi may nibble at this plant, but they will not control it.
-The best chemical control options is to spray with Reward, and a Surfactant, or spray with a mix of Shore-Klear or AquaNeat and a Surfactant.
+The best chemical control options are 1) spray with Reward or Tribune and a Surfactant, or 2) spray with a mix of either Habitat, Glyphosate 5.4 or AquaNeat and a Surfactant.

 Water Lettuce (Pistia stratoites)